ParrotSec/documentation/src/en/Services.md

 The frequently used daemons were often booted at system startup with "system V and LSB boot scripts".
 Less often demons were started on demand as inetd or xinetd.

-The "System V"system, which as has been said took many (too many?) years with us, had a number of limitations.
+The **"System V"** system, which as has been said took many (too many?) years with us, had a number of limitations.
 This is why different starting systems have emerged to try to solve this.
 Debian (and the vast majority of distributions) have chosen "systemd" as the boot method.

 ## systemctl and sytemd units ##